Courtesy of Management Pocketbooks

 To circumvent this, public and private sector organisations could do well to develop positive choice architectures.

 The mnemonic used in the development of good choice architectures is NUDGES, and it comprises six key principles:

 Provide the right incentives for the right people to enable good decision making processes.
 This should go beyond monetary and material incentives to include other psychological benefits (eg peace of mind).

 For governments, this should benefit the population rather than stakeholders with vested interests.

 This looks at how people can better relate to the consequences of different decision pathways.
 One such approach is termed RECAP: Record, Evaluate, and Compare Alternative Prices.

-To accommodate this, policy makers can ensure that the default position is one that would benefit as many people as possible, rather than make it a “zero” choice which opts out completely.
+Well, policy makers can ensure that their default position would be one that benefits as many people as possible.
+This is preferred to giving their citizens a “zero” choice which opts out completely from beneficial programmes.

 To err is human and forgive divine.
 Unfortunately, few humans can follow instructions down to a T.